 As a Vocus Communications stablemate to Dodo, iPrimus surprisingly has a very different approach to its sister brand.
-Plans with Fetch included start at about $90 a month and come with unlimited data.
-With this you’ll get the Fetch Mini box plus one channel pack, all on NBN 50 speeds.
+Plans with Fetch included start at about $80 a month for NBN 25 speeds, and come with unlimited data.
+With this you’ll get the Fetch Mini box plus one channel pack.

-Plans come with local and national calls as standard, and a 24-month contract.
+Plans are offered on monthly or 12-month contracts, and you can upgrade to NBN 50, NBN 100 or even NBN 250 speeds where available.
 To set up Fetch you’ll pay a $55 activation fee, plus $15 postage and handling.
 For one of the more straightforward approaches to Fetch + internet, iPrimus stands out among the providers.

 Fetch Mini vs. Fetch Mighty: what’s the difference?